The Gavia Mk-II

 - Tolerances so fine, that individual matching must be performed.

 - Large diameter (.800″) spindle for ultimate rigidity.

 The Stelvio-II TPI © Platter – click photo for more details.

-- Composite construction, incorporating aluminum, lead, oil, brass, and carbon fiber.
+- Composite construction, incorporating aluminum, lead, oil, PVC, and carbon fiber.

 - Internal damping chambers (lead and oil).

 - 1/4″ thick, carbon fiber, TPI © top layer

 Arm Mounting – click photo for more details.

 The vibration story doesn’t end with the base.
 After 10 years of development and refinement, we have taken the pivoting armboard architecture to its logical end point.

 With the debut of the Stelvio-II, you’ll find arm mounts on sliding tracks with micro, fine-adjust pivot to spindle capability.